thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ## To do [GG: Added]

-* Create Sass rules for mixins, extends, placeholders (should we even use extends, placeholders, and nesting?)
+- [ ] Create Sass rules for mixins, extends, placeholders (should we even use extends, placeholders, and nesting?)
-* Create rules/variables for z-index scale
+- [ ] Create rules/variables for z-index scale
-* Create rules for naming media queries in Sass
+- [ ] Create rules for naming media queries in Sass
-* Create rules for no-js styling
+- [ ] Create rules for no-js styling
-* Rules/process for IE<9 in responsive/mobile-first sites
+- [ ] Rules/process for IE<9 in responsive/mobile-first sites
-* Decide about linting and which rules to apply
+- [ ] Decide about linting and which rules to apply
+- [ ] Standards for self-hosted webfonts and vendor-hosted webfonts
-* Rules for Sass variable naming ($type-small or $fontsize-small vs $font-small, etc, colors, ...) [property]-[value]-[varient/component] (e.g. $color-gray-light)
+- [ ] Rules for Sass variable naming ($type-small or $fontsize-small vs $font-small, etc, colors, ...) [property]-[value]-[varient/component] (e.g. $color-gray-light)
-* Rules for modifier and subcomponent (self-contained components/modules) naming
+- [ ] Rules for modifier and subcomponent (self-contained components/modules) naming
-* Think about how to bundle our styles - 1 file, multiple?
+- [ ] Think about how to bundle our styles - 1 file, multiple?
 Try for 3 or fewer css references per page (all, section, page)
-* Consider prefixing helpers/utility with u-, and mixins with m-
+- [ ] Consider prefixing helpers/utility with u-, and mixins with m-
-* Consider whether component isolation may be a better approach than abstracting reusable objects.
+- [ ] Consider whether component isolation may be a better approach than abstracting reusable objects.
 Maybe objects should be a very limited set of single responsibility classes/modules (e.g. pipe list)
-* Consider prefixing state selectors with "is-", (e.g. .is-open)
+- [ ] Consider prefixing state selectors with "is-", (e.g. .is-open)